Web novels in South Korea: History

 After the IMF, there were many book rental stores in Korea.
 This was because the book rental store was a start-up item.
 The genre novels that were serialized on the Internet were often published and bought at book rental stores.
 However, the market for book rental shops did not last long.
 Internet novels have various distribution channels.
 Web novels have begun to be paid for.
 In April 2007, an e-book company, Booktopia (The current service has been terminated), opened a genre novel website called Waki.
 In 2008, BookCube opened a bookstore specializing in e-books.
 Both bookstores used a per-part payment format.
 Joara, a popular serial site until now, also started charging at this time, but it didn't work well.
 It opened its 'Premium' section in 2011.
 The 'Premium' section wasn't profitable until 2014.

 Meanwhile, the e-book market has continued to expand in recent years.
 In January 2013, Naver Web Novel began.
 The portal's influence was enormous.
 The novel, which used to be called "Internet novels" and "playwright novels", instantly changes its name to "web novels".
 In February of the same year, Kakao Page appeared.
 Kakao Page has now become the center of the genre novel market.

 Since October 2022, a service such as YONDER have begun to officially translate Korean web novels into English.
+Before that, to address the demand from non-Korean speakers, many piracy sites illegally distributing English translated versions of webnovles arose.
+However, the cultural ministry of Korea has taken a hard stance on illegal distributors of Korean webnovels to uphold copyright protection.